 For life skills and golf skills, each participant is given a short written evaluation consisting of true-false and matching questions.
 Where possible, instructors will administer the evaluation for golf skills and life skills at the same time.

-Instructor Evaluation: The instructor evaluation is a one-on-one interview in which the instructor watches the participant demonstrate a life or golf skill or talks with the participant about life skills concepts.
-For the Birdie level, instructors check participants’ Yardage Books to make sure they have competed goal-setting activities.
+Instructor Evaluation: The instructor evaluation is a one-on-one interview in which the instructor watches the participant demonstrate a life or golf skill or talks with the participant about the life skills concepts.
+For the Birdie level, instructors check participants’ Yardage Books to make sure they have completed goal-setting activities.

 Testing and evaluation for life and golf skills are done concurrently, so participants understand that their life skills are as important, if not more so, than their golf skills.